Season 1, Episode 34

 Yeah, and it feels so good because neither of us had this growing up.
 We did not have, the relationship that we have today was not modeled for either of us.
 My mom’s married five times.
 His mom’s married four times.
 Both of us waited until we were almost 30 years old and actually got married.
 Both of us, I think we were 33 when we got married.

 Now, just going to have children, but that was not what we grew up with.
 We didn’t see this growing up.
 I saw a single military mom and I just saw women taking care of the family.
 She’s got to do everything.
 I saw men are essentially a revolving door.
 They don’t stick around.
 They don’t stay for their children.
 They don’t stand up for their children.
 They’re essentially useless.
-He saw his mom as a functioning alcoholic and she was always working late and wasn’t around and would opt to go and be with friends and that sort of thing while him and his brother essentially raised himself.
+He saw his mom as a functioning alcoholic and she was always working late and wasn’t around and would opt to go and be with friends and that sort of thing while he and his brother essentially raised himself.

 The fact that we have a relationship that is this intentional, we’ve had to say the buck stops here for so much generational baggage.
 We both feel, for the most part, really empowered saying, we want a love and a relationship like we’ve never been shown and we’ve never understood.
 We want deeply connected intimacy.
 We want to learn from the past from what we did see and the relationships that we had prior to our relationship, where we loved each one of the people that we dated for however long.